ForgeRock/modernize-accelerators/forgerock-am-siteminder-migration-sso-jit/README.md

 <br>

 #### 3.4.12.
 Siteminder Service
-Siteminder Service holds all the configurations related to the legacy OAM platform
+Siteminder Service holds all the configurations related to the legacy Siteminder platform

 ![SiteminderService](images/SiteminderService.png)